02: Herisau to Wattwil

 The Via Jacobi doesn’t stretch as far as the village of Haschwendi.
 It merely brushes past the hamlet of Vollhofstatt, in close proximity, in a kind of fleeting ballet.

 Here, a majestic procession of these noble creatures with their gray-beige coats, the Braunvieh, halts progress.
-On this path, patience becomes the foremost virtue as the pace of the journey bends to the whims of the bovine.
+On this route, patience becomes the foremost virtue as the pace of the journey bends to the whims of the bovine.
 And the inhabitants of these lands won’t consent to hastening matters.
 They reign as masters over their domain, whether you like it or not.
 You’ll need to wait; besides, time is on your side.

 In such a situation, you can also choose to climb to the farm following the road, then turn right towards the forest, where the trail follows the ridge.

-The path then unfolds along the ridge, sometimes through the woods, sometimes in clearings.
+The trail then unfolds along the ridge, sometimes through the woods, sometimes in clearings.
 Schoolchildren stretch their legs, as often happens in these German-speaking regions.
 Here, under the beeches and spruces, a few rare chestnut trees, oaks, or maples dot the landscape.

 This region takes its name from the breathtaking view of the Säntis range, which dominates the Appenzell Prealps to the south.
 The Säntis, proud sentinel of the cantons of Appenzell and St. Gallen, rises to 2,500 meters above sea level.